Mohamed-H-Essa/star_wars_land/README.md

 This layer represents the core domain of the problem we are addressing, encompassing the business rules.
 Hence, it should be an independent Dart module without dependencies on external layers.
 It includes:

-- Plain entity classes (like Character entity)
+- Plain entity classes (like Person entity)
-- Use-case classes that encapsulate the specific business logic for a given use case (like GetAllCharacters, SignInUser, and others...)
+- Use-case classes that encapsulate the specific business logic for a given use case (like GetAllPeople, SignInUser, and others...)
 - Abstractions for data access, normally repository or services interfaces

 A use-case has no knowledge of the data source, whether it comes from a memory cache, local storage, or the internet.
 All these implementation details have been abstracted out through the use of Repository Interfaces.
 From the use-case's perspective, all that matters is that it receives the required data.